jsnyder159/Horiseon-Refactor/README.md

 -Added color key to top of CSS for quick reference and ease for future modifications.

 -CSS selectors and properties were consolidated.
-Three groups for the same function were made into one.
+Three groups for the same function were made into one and relabeled for easier navigating.

 -CSS was organized so that a given element is with other functions for that element.